 The Jira integration encourages collaboration between product teams and the support team.
-The Jira v4 integration supports both Atlassian Jira Cloud (OnDemand) and Jira Server (OnPremise) version 7x.
+The Jira v4 integration supports both Atlassian Jira Cloud (OnDemand) and Jira Server (OnPremise) version 7x and above.

 Topics covered in this article: